grafana/loki/docs/sources/api/_index.md

 GET /ready
 ```

-`/ready` returns HTTP 200 when the Loki ingester is ready to accept traffic.
+`/ready` returns HTTP 200 when the Loki instance is ready to accept traffic.
 If
 running Loki on Kubernetes, `/ready` can be used as a readiness probe.

 In microservices mode, the `/ready` endpoint is exposed by all components.